Beverley Callard: Coronation Street

 In 1984, Callard played Gail (Helen Worth) and Brian Tilsley's (Christopher Quinten) friend June Dewhurst in Coronation Street.
-In 1989, she returned to the series in the more significant role of Liz McDonald.
+In 1989, she returned to the series in the regular role of Liz McDonald.
 Callard's first appearance as Liz aired on 27 October 1989.
 Callard's character of Liz McDonald has since been abused, a kidnap victim, a harassed mother and an unfaithful wife.
 Callard left Coronation Street in November 1998 to concentrate on her other career as an aerobics instructor and to spend more time with her family.
 In 2003, she returned to Coronation Street.
 In March 2011, Callard returned to Coronation Street having left for a short break in November 2010.
-Her last scenes before another exit were shown in April 2011 as she left Coronation Street, seemingly for good.
-On 30 May 2013, it was announced that she would return, again in the role of Liz McDonald; she returned on screen on 14 October 2013.
+Her final scenes aired in April 2011 as she left.
+In May 2013, it was announced that she would reprise her role as Liz in the soap again, returning on screen in October 2013.
 In March 2016, Callard announced a two-month break from the series, as a result of her ongoing battle with clinical depression.
 She returned to filming in May 2016.
 In November 2019, Callard announced her departure from Coronation Street.
 Her final scenes aired in 2020.

+Fair City

+In January 2026, it was announced that Callard would join the cast of RTÉ's long-running soap opera, Fair City.
+She began filming in January 2026 and first appeared on screen in February 2026 as Lily Patterson, the long-lost mother of established character Gwen Connolly.